morea-framework/morea-framework.github.io/src/userguide.md

 title: User Guide
 ---

-# Basic concepts
+# Pedagogical Pattern

-To begin, here are the most important principles underlying the framework.
+Morea implements a simple [pedagogical pattern](http://en.wikipedia.org/wiki/Pedagogical_patterns) along with a combination of technologies (git, GitHub, Jekyll) that facilitiate development, maintenance, and collaboration.
+Here are some of the key features of the pattern.

 **Morea defines five "entity types": module, outcome, reading, experience, and assessment.**